ralphcomplido/accounting-app/docs/getting-started/api-response-model.md

 # {{ page.title }}

-LightNap relies on a REST API model for communication between the Angular front-end and the .NET Core back-end.
+LightNap relies on a REST API model for communication between the Angular front-end and the .NET back-end.
 Both implementations use the standard models provided by their respective platforms, but with slight adjustments to make it easier for developers to elegantly implement new features.

 ## The API Response Object